abdullaiev/osu-cs325-s2018-group-45/README.txt

 - The solution will be written at the location of the problem file with the same name, but appended by '.tour'.
 It will contain the tour length and ID order.
 - If no argument is provided, the user will be prompted to enter the file path

+*Solutions to example and competition problems are in the 'solutions' folder